Hirtol/Rustyboi/Misc Notes.md

-# Various Notes on poorly/undocumented cases
+# Various Notes On Poorly/Undocumented Cases
 This list is a compilation of certain nuances that took me a while to understand, or just plain undocumented cases.

 ## CPU